tanujsati85-stack/data-analysis-project/README.md

 # uber ride Data Analysis Project

 ##  Project Overview
-This project analyzes time and day to big ride data using Python, NumPy and Pandas.
+This project analyzes time and day and key thing in data using Python, NumPy and Pandas.

 ## Tools Used
 - Python